 We wish we could tell you about how awesome our undergrads are.
 But anything we could tell you would fail to capture it.
 The next best thing you can do is read the blogs and see for yourself.

 There are more than 6,000 graduate students at MIT.
 Some of them are MIT alumni, while others come from hundreds of other universities around the nation and the world.
-Graduate students do not teach undergraduate classes at MIT, but they do serve as academic and social mentors, by leading discussion sections for large classes, or by serving as live-in Graduate Resident Advisors in the residence halls responsible for providing advice, mediating conflict, and managing stress.
+Graduate students do not teach undergraduate classes at MIT, but they do serve as academic and social mentors, by leading discussion sections for large classes, or by serving as live-in Graduate Resident Advisors in the residence halls.
+They’re responsible for providing advice, mediating conflict, and managing stress.
 Most MIT undergrads will, at some point, pursue a graduate degree, and benefit from having outstanding graduate students closely involved as advisors in their undergraduate education.

 Jay Keyser, in his book on MIT culture, observed that there is an “incredibly strong bond” between MIT students and faculty, in part, because both students and faculty often realize that they are of like kind, just separated by age and experience.
 Our faculty see themselves in our students, and our students, in some cases, aspire to become our faculty, or at least to become more like them: smart, hardworking, creative, and accomplished.